exlibrisrpg/exlibris/README.md

 Ex Libris RPG supports multiple systems on different subdomains.
 The simplest way to manage this locally is with [puma-dev](https://github.com/puma/puma-dev).
-This will run the application for you, and you can access it on `exlibris.test` or any subdomain like `mork-borg.exlibris.test`.
+This will run the application for you, and you can access it on `exlibrisrpg.test` or any subdomain like `mork-borg.exlibrisrpg.test`.

 ```
-puma-dev link -n exlibris
+puma-dev link -n exlibrisrpg
 ```

 ## Testing